princefr/Fuse.PlaceAutocomplete/README.md

 	- Android

-		please activate the Google Places API for Android in the https://console.cloud.google.com/ and replace 'APIKEY' string below with your apikey obtained in the console.
+		please activate the Google Places API for Android in the https://console.cloud.google.com/ and replace the android:value 'APIKEY' string below with your apikey obtained in the google console.
 		file: `geo.uxl`

 		```